Dance: Dancers

 Professional dancers are usually employed on contract or for particular performances or productions.
 The professional life of a dancer is generally one of constantly changing work situations, strong competitive pressure and low pay.
 Consequently, professional dancers often must supplement their incomes to achieve financial stability.
 In the U.S. many professional dancers belong to unions (such as the American Guild of Musical Artists, Screen Actors Guild and Actors' Equity Association) that establish working conditions and minimum salaries for their members.
 Professional dancers must possess large amounts of athleticism.
 To lead a successful career, it is advantageous to be versatile in many styles of dance, have a strong technical background and to use other forms of physical training to remain fit and healthy.

 Teachers

 Dance teachers typically focus on teaching dance performance, or coaching competitive dancers, or both.
 They typically have performance experience in the types of dance they teach or coach.
 For example, dancesport teachers and coaches are often tournament dancers or former dancesport performers.
+Dance teachers need to be both generalist and specialist in dance competition styles in order to train dancers and choreograph routines that will be successful at dance competitions.
+Dance teachers need to study the competition circuit to organize all the logistics that are required for competing at competitions, such as finding age appropriate songs, making sure they are within time limit, and having the minimum amount of technique tricks to compete in certain styles.
 Dance teachers may be self-employed, or employed by dance schools or general education institutions with dance programs.
 Some work for university programs or other schools that are associated with professional classical dance (e.g., ballet) or modern dance companies.
 Others are employed by smaller, privately owned dance schools that offer dance training and performance coaching for various types of dance.